-Server rooms referred to also as computer rooms or server closets, are rooms or portions of a building serving a specific IT load, determined by the power density of the equipment in the room..
+Server rooms referred to also as computer rooms or server closets, are rooms or portions of a building serving a specific IT load, determined by the power density of the equipment in the room.
 Server rooms have usually IT control and may have some dedicated power and cooling capabilities.
-Server rooms are enterprise data centres but on a smaller scale, usually housed in an area indicatively less than 46m2 and consisting of indicatively 25 racks10.
+Server rooms are enterprise data centres but on a smaller scale, usually housed in an area indicatively less than 46m and consisting of indicatively 25 racks ii.
+Product group classification

 Figure 1.
-Typical data centre layout 11.
+Typical data centre layout.